-Importing an Expanded demo will not only setup your homepage and Customizer settings for you, but it will also import all images used in the demo itself, all pages, posts, widget areas, menus, et cetera.
+Importing an Expanded demo will not only set up your homepage and Theme Options for you, but it will also import all images used in the demo itself, all pages, posts, widget areas, menus, et cetera.
 Essentially, you will receive a completely finished site design, creatives and all with the click of a mouse!
 All this content is licensed to be freely distributed and can be used in your final designs, or you can choose to swap out content as you see fit.
 The setup for our Expanded demos is something that has never been done before in the industry, as it will literally copy every aspect of a completely realized design into your installation for use as you see fit!

 Once you have selected either the Standard or Expanded demo that you want to use, click the Setup Demo Content button at the bottom of the form on the page.

 Once you've clicked that button, you'll see a popup, which lets you know your Theme Options will be overwritten and if it's an expanded demo being installed, you'll see an additional note in the popup if plugins that are part of the demo aren't installed like this: